-Thunderbird Mineral Sands
+Thunderbird Mineral Sand Project

 - Kimberley Mineral Sands

-Discover the Thunderbird Mineral Sands Project, with NAIF's investment decision in 2022.
+Discover the Thunderbird Mineral Sand Project, with NAIF's investment decision in 2022.
 Learn how this project in the Kimberley region of Western Australia will generate economic benefits, create jobs, and support Indigenous engagement.
 Explore the details here.